19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Movement.md

 If you are [Threatened](../Conditions/Threatened.md) by a creature, moving out of that creature’s threaten range allows that creature to use its [Reaction](Reaction.md) to make a [Melee Attack](Melee%20Attack.md) against you.
 - These [Melee Attacks](Melee%20Attack.md) called opportunity attacks.

-You may spend 15' of movement to not provoke opportunity attacks for that [Turn](Turn.md).
+You may spend 15' of movement to not provoke opportunity attacks for the rest of your [Turn](Turn.md).
 ## Enemy Creatures
 You cannot move through a space occupied by another creature who is unwilling to let you pass.
 If that creature is [Incapacitated](../Conditions/Incapacitated.md) or [Prone](../Conditions/Prone.md) you may move through its space.
 ## Sizes